belltailjp/chainer_computational_cost/README.md

 * `G`: 10^9
 * `T`: 10^12

-The prefix will affect to both OPS, and memory report.
+The prefix will affect to both FLOPs, and memory report.

 ### Access to the detailed report